jveitchmichaelis/ina260/README.md

 ```

 see the example script in the repository.
 Note that the power measurement is usually not the same as voltage times current unless you read all three registers instantaneously.

+Obviously check what address you've set the chip to (there is a table in the datasheet).

 ## Hardware notes